rockset/rockset-js/packages/cli/README.md

 $ rockset update
 ```

+After an update, you will need to run `rockset autocomplete -r` to rebuild the autocomplete cache.

 ### Installing Autocomplete

 The Rockset CLI Autocomplete feature allows you to preview and complete commands using your tab key.
 It is currently only compatible on bash and zsh, and we have no plans to support other shells at this time.